BhumoYangzom/SoftwareSystemsAndRequirements/ProjectScope.md

 - We talk about scaling horizontally and vertically, or scaling out and scaling up.
 - Through output, storage, growth rate.

+### Availability
+- Time period during which the system functions normally with no failures.
+- Percentage of total application downtime over a set period.
+    - Influenced by:
+        - Infrastructure
+        - Malicious attacks
+        - Hardware availability
+        - Reliability and recoverability